 MAGS Excellence in Teaching Award

-Please direct questions by contacting Ilir Miteza, chairperson of the Teaching Awards Committee by emailing your question(s) to teaching@mags-net.org.
+Please direct questions by contacting Ilir Miteza, chairperson of the Teaching Awards Committee by emailing your question(s) to [email protected].

 MAGS Teaching Award Recipients